-NB: All mentoring & editing slots are FULL for 2023.
-If you wish to make enquiries for 2024, please use the website’s contact form.
+NB: All mentoring slots are FULL for 2024.
+If you wish to make enquiries for 2025, please use the website’s contact form.

 Genuinely revelatory.
 You are an exceptional mentor.

 I tailor all my mentorships to suit the individual, working intuitively and listening for what a mentee might need.
 Sometimes prospective mentees say to me, “I’m not a writer and I don’t want to publish a book”, when in fact they are a writer – often a gifted one at that – and they certainly do want to publish a book – as long as we can work together to silence the inner critic first.

 I base my work loosely around three models of mentorship, always cross-pollinating models to work with each unique person.
 The skills and experience I’ve gathered over the last three decades of writing, editing and publishing, together with my own creative explorations in movement, visual art, psychotherapy, voicework and spiritual practice, allow me to work in multiple directions and across artforms.